 If your kids are too big for a Slumberpod, travel blackout blinds are also an option to consider helping your kids sleep in Iceland.

 Kid-Friendly Iceland Tours

 If you are looking for an 8-day family-friendly Iceland tour which visits many of the locations from our Iceland family vacation, check out the Geysers, Glaciers and Fjords tour by National Geographic.

 In addition to many of our Iceland family vacation ideas, this epic National Geographic family tour of Iceland includes whale watching, a visit to an Icelandic horse farm, explore a lava tunnel, and an excursion to the volcanic Westman Islands to search for puffins and whales.

 Day Trips to the Golden Circle from Reykjavik

-Vacation Packages Which Visit the Golden Circle
+Kid-friendly Iceland Vacation Packages to the Golden Circle

 Celine Brewer is a dedicated family travel blogger with a profound passion for helping families create unforgettable adventures together.
 Her blog blends captivating travel narratives with practical tips for family-friendly destinations and enjoying active travel with kids.
 As a mother of two, she understands the unique challenges of traveling with children and offers valuable insights to empower parents.